Air Pollution Control Division: Public participation opportunities

 The division opens numerous air permits for public comment each month.
 The division encourages anyone interested in air permits to visit the air permits public notices web page and sign-up to receive email updates by subscribing to Air Permit Public Notices.
 The division also shares upcoming public participation opportunities on its website and tips for submitting effective public comments.

-Five-year air quality enforcement benchmark report
+Annual Air quality enforcement report

 Ongoing technical expert online meetings